 Step Operation 1 For each switch (except the one chosen as the root bridge) in a network, the port that receives the BPDU with the highest priority is chosen as the root port of the switch.
-2 Using the root port BPDU and the root path cost, the switch generates a designated port BPDU for each of its ports.
-Root ID is replaced with that of the root port; • Root path is replaced with the sum of the root path cost of the root port and the path cost between this port and the root port; • The ID of the designated bridge is replaced with that of the switch; The ID of the designated port is replaced with that of the port.
-3 The switch compares the resulting BPDU with the BPDU of the desired power whose role you want to determine. • If the resulting BPDU takes the precedence over the BPDU of the port, the port is chosen as the designated port and the BPDU of this port is replaced with the resulting BPDU.
+2 Using the root port BPDU and the root path cost, the switch generates a designated port BPDU for each of its ports. • Root ID is replaced with that of the root port; Root ib is replaced with that of the root port, Root path is replaced with the sum of the root path cost of the root port and the path cost between this port and the root port; The ID of the designated bridge is replaced with that of the switch; The ID of the designated port is replaced with that of the port.
+3 The switch compares the resulting BPDU with the BPDU of the desired port whose role you want to determine. • If the resulting BPDU takes the precedence over the BPDU of the port, the port is chosen as the designated port and the BPDU of this port is replaced with the resulting BPDU.
 The port regularly sends out the resulting BPDU; • If the BPDU of this port takes the precedence over the resulting BPDU, the BPDU of this port is not replaced and the port is blocked.
 The port only can receive BPDUs.